 The hotspot works by connecting to local mobile carriers, which means it's just as subject to weak signals as your smartphone, whether caused by human-made structures like buildings and tunnels or geographic ones like mountains.

-For comparison’s sake, my T-Mobile LTE connection clocked in at 14.4 Mbps download, and 11.9 Mbps upload at home.
+My T-Mobile LTE connection clocked in at 14.4 Mbps download, and 11.9 Mbps upload at home, for comparison's sake.
 So, not too big a difference.

-I’m not traveling as much as normal this year.
+I'm not traveling as much, as usual, this year.
 However, I did make my first trip to New Orleans recently.

-Unfortunately, I didn’t get to test it much more than that in New Orleans as it was a weekend full of restaurant hopping!
+Unfortunately, I didn't get to test it much more than in New Orleans, as it was a weekend full of restaurant hopping!

 - Unlimited data